 Grandmother, granddaughter and chicken.
-Game-journey through the fairy tale "grandmother, granddaughter and chicken" Grandmother granddaughter and chicken Russian folk tale
+Game-travel through the fairy tale "grandmother, granddaughter and hen" Grandmother, granddaughter and hen Russian folk tale

-Here they went once on the water.
-Grandma Dasha is in front, granddaughter Masha is in the middle, and Ryaba is a hen behind.
-The buckets on the yokes sway, the yokes creak, they sing a song, and the buckets agree with them.
+Once they went through the water.
+Grandmother Dasha is in front, granddaughter Masha is in the middle, and chicken Ryaba is behind.
+The buckets on the rocker arms swing, the rocker arms creak, they sing a song, and the buckets echo them.

-At that time, an apple hung on a branch.
-The apple heard, the apple looked, pulled out a twig and fell off the tree.
-The apple rolled on the grass.
+At that time, an apple was hanging on a branch.
+The apple listened, the apple looked at it, pulled out a twig and fell from the tree.
+An apple rolled on the grass.

-From the grass to the path, along the path down the hill.
-An apple rolled under the chicken's legs - the chicken fell, turned over.
+From the grass to the path, along the path downhill.
+An apple rolled under the chicken's legs - the chicken fell and turned over.

-The granddaughter rolled under the legs - the granddaughter fell, turned over.
+It rolled under my granddaughter's legs - the granddaughter fell and turned over.

-Grandmother rolled under her feet - grandmother fell, turned over. groaned, groaned.
+It rolled under the grandmother's feet - the grandmother fell and turned over. she groaned and groaned.

-He ran to the noise, creaking, ringing grandfather:
+Grandfather came running to the noise, creaking, ringing:

 - What happened, what happened?